wu-lee/hencrypt/README.md

 encoding as it can be coerced to write on a single line.)

-The script aims to be self-contained, so see inline documentation within the `hencrypt` script itself.
+The script aims to be self-contained so far as possible, and deliberately does not use any other non built-in commands than these.

 # TESTS